An Afternoon with SCTV: Release

 The special was scheduled to be released on Netflix internationally and CTV in Canada.

 On May 12, 2021, Joe Flaherty revealed in a Facebook comment on a SCTV fan group that the special had been shelved.
-However, the following day, on May 13, Netflix revealed the special had not been shelved, but delayed due to director Martin Scorsese's other commitments.
+However, the following day, on May 13 (exactly three years to the day after the special was filmed) Netflix revealed the special had not been shelved, but delayed due to director Martin Scorsese's other commitments.
+As of 2026, it has not been released.
+Two people who took part in the reunion (Flaherty and O'Hara) have since died.

+In August 2026, Netflix announced a documentary titled SCTV: The Greatest Show You've Never Heard Of, directed by Jason Hehir with Kimmel as an executive producer, to be released on October 30.
+Netflix promotional material describes the documentary as including "an emotional reunion in Toronto", which Exclaim! reported was "presumably" referring to the 2018 taping.